Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 Soooooooo... what is a type?

 The question this blog post is trying to answer can feel rather nebulous.
 The problem is that in programming languages, types wear many hats.
-Function overloading lets you create control flow based on types, deriving mechanisms let you generate code based on types, and so forth.
-Statically dispatched function overloading isn't really about types, it's about saving developers the trouble of coming up with and keeping track of more names for functions.
-Deriving mechanisms save keystrokes, which is awesome, but types aren't about keystrokes.
+Function overloading lets you create control flow based on types, deriving mechanisms let you generate code based on types, IDEs provide some of their tooling based on type definitions, and so forth.

 My plan here is to dance around the topic a bit.
 I want to talk about the basic types most programmers are familiar with — for example, integers.
 I also want to motivate future discussions in other posts about types that are a bit more abstract.
 For example, types that construct other types, or types that form a mathematical structure called a semiring — which among other things let you use algebra to get nice things for free.

-One of the things I've hoped to avoid is to mystify types (I'm not sure whether I've succeeded).
+One of the things I've hoped to avoid doing here is to mystify types (I'm not sure whether I've succeeded).
 While types seem to get at the fundamentals of what abstraction is about, they're also very natural.
 Assembly programmers have been using types since before we developed syntax for them or automated ways to enforce/check them.
 What I'm trying to dance around here really shouldn't invalidate anything about the types you are already familiar with.
 Nobody has lied to you about {%emph(c="blue")%}Booleans{%end%} or {%emph(c="blue")%}Strings{%end%}, they continue to be what you've always known.

 {%aside()%}
 Once you've studied types for a bit, things that seemed completely unrelated before can start to look like pretty much the same thing.
 Hidden inside a signed integer (or any sum type), is the essential structure of "making a choice", which is what an `if` statement is about as well.